JetBrains/teamcity-documentation/topics/setting-up-teamcity-for-amazon-ec2.md

 [//]: # (title: Setting Up TeamCity for Amazon EC2)
 [//]: # (auxiliary-id: Setting Up TeamCity for Amazon EC2)

-TeamCity Amazon EC2 integration allows TeamCity auto-scale its building resources by automaically starting and stopping cloud-hosted agents on-demand, depending on the current build queue workload.
+TeamCity Amazon EC2 integration allows TeamCity auto-scale its building resources by automatically starting and stopping cloud-hosted agents on-demand, depending on the current build queue workload.

 ## Prerequisites

-This section describes steps that you need to perform in your AWS account before setting up a cloud profile in TeamCity UI.
+This section describes the steps that you must perform in your AWS account before setting up a cloud profile in TeamCity UI.

 ### Create and Setup an EC2 Instance

 1. Open the [Amazon EC2 console](https://console.aws.amazon.com/ec2/).
 2. Create the required instance.
-Follow these Amazon tutorials if you experience issues: [Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html), [Windows](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EC2_GetStarted.html), [macOS](https://aws.amazon.com/getting-started/hands-on/launch-connect-to-amazon-ec2-mac-instance/).
+Refer to these Amazon tutorials for more information: [Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html), [Windows](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EC2_GetStarted.html), [macOS](https://aws.amazon.com/getting-started/hands-on/launch-connect-to-amazon-ec2-mac-instance/).

-   > If you intend to create an Amazon Machine Image (AMI) based on this instance and use this AMI as a template for TeamCity to dynamically spawn and terminate cloud agents, the exact instance type you choose on this step (for instance, `t2.small` or `x1e.xlarge`) is irrelevant.
+   > If you will create an Amazon Machine Image (AMI) from this instance and use this AMI to spawn identical build agents, the exact instance type you choose in this step (for instance, `t2.small` or `x1e.xlarge`) is irrelevant.
 You will be able to specify the instance type later in TeamCity settings.
    >
    {type="tip"}